Roundhouse Night

 Story

 The day, the long day, came to a final close.
 The steam engines had been plying the rails, running between Durango and Silverton, Colorado.
-But now that night has fallen, Roundhouse Night can be made.
-In my option, the roundhouse photographs best at night.
+Now that night has fallen, we can make Roundhouse Night.
+In my opinion, the roundhouse photographs best at night.

 The cleverly built narrow gauge railway in and through the mountains of the San Juans made for a difficult journey.
 The railroad traveled over the passes and along the sides of the mountains.
 It had solid rock on one side and sheer drop-offs on the other.
 The steam engines, built for the task, perform it admirably.
 They’ve been running this route for over a one hundred years.